Zhangzhung: Conquest of Zhangzhung

 Early Tibetan accounts say that the Tibetan king and the king of Zhangzhung had married each other's sisters in a political alliance.
 However, the Tibetan wife of the king of the Zhangzhung complained of poor treatment by the king's principal wife.
-War ensued, and through the treachery of the Tibetan princess, "King Ligmikya of Zhangzhung, while on his way to Sum-ba (Amdo province) was ambushed and killed by King Srongtsen Gampo's soldiers.
-As a consequence, the Zhangzhung kingdom was annexed to Bod (Central Tibet).
-Thereafter the new kingdom born of the unification of Zhangzhung and Bod was known as Bod rGyal-khab."
+War ensued, and through the treachery of the Tibetan princess, "King Ligmikya of Zhangzhung, while on his way to Sumba (Amdo province) was ambushed and killed by King Songtsen Gampo's soldiers.
+As a consequence, Zhangzhung was annexed to U-Tsang (Central Tibet).
+Thereafter the new kingdom born of the unification of Zhangzhung and Bod(Tibet) was known as Bod-rGyal-Khab."
 R. A. Stein places the conquest of Zhangzhung in 645.